-You have a one clear day cooling-off period after you sign the lease to change your mind and cancel it for a full refund.
-During this cooling-off period, the dealer keeps the vehicle.
-Some days do not count in calculating the cooling-off period: statutory holidays, Sundays, and days the dealership is closed.
+You have one business day, after the day you sign the lease, to change your mind and cancel it for a full refund.
+During this “clear day” cooling-off period, the dealer keeps the vehicle.
+Some days don’t count as part of the cooling-off period: statutory holidays, Sundays, and days the dealership is closed.

 Calculating the cooling-off period

-The one clear day cooling-off period after you sign a vehicle lease goes until the end of the clear day.
+The law calls the cooling-off period after you sign a vehicle lease one “clear day.”
+This means that after you sign the lease, you have until the end of the next business day to change your mind.
 For example, if you sign a lease on Tuesday and change your mind, you must notify the dealer of your decision to cancel by the end of the day on Wednesday.
-While you have the whole day to cancel, it’s better to notify the dealer during business hours so the dealer can provide written confirmation that your contract has been cancelled.
+While you technically have until 11:59 pm to cancel, it’s better to notify the dealer during business hours so the dealer can give written confirmation that your contract has been cancelled.
 If you choose to cancel after business hours, make sure you have proof that notice was given before midnight.

-If you are sure you do not want a cooling-off period, you can waive (give up) your right to it.
+If you're sure you don't want a cooling-off period, you can waive (give up) your right to it.
 You must do that in writing.